 HDMI is the only video interface that supports high-definition video and audio.

+Turn on HDMI audio

-After you connect an HDMI TV to the computer, you can then turn on HDMI audio by following these steps:
+After you connect an HDMI TV to the computer, you can then turn on HDMI audio by following this procedure.

 - 1. Right-click the Speakers icon in the notification area, at the far right of the taskbar, and then select Playback devices. - 2.
 On the Playback tab, select the name of the digital output device. - 3.
 Select Set Default, and then select OK.